 In addition to the Moors, Kurds and Incas, there are other groups that stand out throughout the world for their history, culture and contributions to the development of their respective societies.

-- Akha: A Southeast Asian ethnic group (Burma, Laos, Thailand, Vietnam and China) whose culture is based on agriculture and animist religion.
-Akha women are easily recognizable by their traditional clothing and elaborate headdresses.
+- Akha: An ethnic group from Southeast Asia (Myanmar, Laos, Thailand, Vietnam, and China) whose culture is based on agriculture and animist religion.
+Akha women are easily recognizable by their traditional dress and elaborate headdresses.

 - Gypsies: Their origin dates back to India, but they have spread throughout Europe, developing a nomadic culture over the centuries.